user247-tai/mola/docker/README.md

 - User Mapping: Files created in the container are owned by your host user.

 ## 1. Prerequisites
-* OS: Ubuntu 22.04 or 24.04 LTS.
+* OS: Tested on Ubuntu, may work on others.
-* GPU: NVIDIA GPU (Optional, but recommended for GUI performance).
+* GPU: Optional, but recommended for GUI performance.
-* Internet: Required for downloading base images and cloning repos.
+* Internet: Required for downloading docker images and/or cloning repos.

 ## 2. System Setup (One-Time)